 How to Style Your Guest Bedroom

-Perhaps you’ve got family from out of city or out of state for a long weekend, for Christmas or just to visit.
+Perhaps you’ve got family from out of city or out of state for a long weekend, for the holidays or just to visit.
 Maybe you’ve got a friend visiting from overseas, or perhaps you’ve just got someone housesitting, or looking after your pets while you yourself go on vacation.

 Either way, there needs to be a solution for that person — or potential people — to sleep.